qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    You may need to connect databases and web services before they appear (see dedicated sections).
 #.
 Find the layer in the list.
 #.
-Double-click its name or drag-and-drop it into the :ref:`map canvas
+Use the context menu, double-click its name, or drag-and-drop it
-   <label_mapview>`.
-Your layer is now added to the :ref:`Layers panel
+   into the :ref:`map canvas <label_mapview>`.
-   <label_legend>` and can be viewed on the map canvas.
+   Your layer is now added to the :ref:`Layers panel <label_legend>` and can be viewed on the map canvas.

    .. tip:: **Open a QGIS project directly from the browser**